 Rates can rise and fall throughout a given period.
 The market can be in your favor during one freight contract, and in the carriers’ favor for the next.

 Depending on which way the scale tips throughout the duration of your trucking contract, you can either be overpaying or receiving substantial savings.
-It is important to perform an analysis before the beginning of the your RFQ period to predict which way the market will trend in the near future.
+It is important to perform an analysis before the beginning of your RFQ period to predict which way the market will trend in the near future.

 If timed correctly, freight contracts can provide your organization with optimal savings and guaranteed capacity for frequently shipped lanes.

-Ready to Accept Freight Bids?
+Ready to Accept Shipping Bids?

 Zipline Logistics accepts logistics RFQs at any time throughout the year.
 We offer competitive pricing and secure capacity for all domestic freight lanes.
 Zipline leverages a vast carrier network that extends the continental US and parts of Canada.